 The TCNJ Department of Chemistry promotes a culture of intellectual engagement centered on the physical sciences.
 This culture is shared by a community of undergraduate students, faculty and staff.
 The faculty members are teacher–‐scholars who are dedicated to excellence in teaching and are deeply engaged in the production and dissemination of new knowledge.
 Using modern pedagogy in the classroom and collaborations between students and faculty in research, it is the goal of the faculty to instill in all students a sense of scientific inquiry that employs systematic, experimental and computational approaches to making and analyzing materials relevant to society and the natural world.
 The current community of faculty and students studies chemistry related to analytical, biochemical, inorganic, organic, and physical chemistry.
-They conduct research in materials science, organic synthesis, forensic science, biophysics, bioorganic chemistry, and separations science.
+They conduct research in materials science, organic synthesis, biophysics, bioorganic chemistry, and separations science.

 The Department of Chemistry at The College of New Jersey strives to create and maintain an environment for both students and faculty to advance their understanding of chemistry by:

 - providing a dynamic and rigorous curriculum as outlined by the American Chemical Society Committee on Professional Training that serves not only Chemistry majors and majors in related disciplines, but reaches out to all students interested in a well-rounded liberal arts education through the acknowledgement of the different goals of a diverse student population,

 - offering interrelated courses in a variety of sub-disciplines that promote flexibility in degree planning and access to a wide variety of learning opportunities,

 - participating in the process of scientific discovery by encouraging students to engage in scholarly endeavors with the faculty through independent research,

 - cultivating and maintaining an environment conducive for the faculty to develop and grow as teacher-scholars, and